 If you’re looking to obtain aircraft parts, you’ve probably heard the debate between OEM and PMA parts.
 Conflicting information about which is better may leave you feeling confused and uninformed.
 The truth is that both OEM and PMA parts have advantages, and knowing which one is the best will depend on your individual application.

-This article describes OEM and PMA parts, debunks some misconceptions, and explains what factors need to be considered when choosing between OEM and PMA parts.
+This article describes the differences between OEM and PMA parts, debunks some misconceptions these aircraft parts, and explains what factors need to be considered before making your purchase.

 Parts produced by the original equipment manufacturer (OEM) are the same standardized parts originally installed on the aircraft.